 In our sinful state, we are enemies with God (Romans 5:10).
 “But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us” (Romans 5:8).
 Because of Christ’s sacrifice, we are restored to a relationship of peace with God (Romans 5:1).
 This is the deep, abiding peace between our hearts and our Creator that cannot be taken away (John 10:27–28) and the ultimate fulfillment of Christ’s work as “Prince of Peace.”

-And we desperately need it—especially since God so vehemently calls us to live with singleness of purpose with other believers, with humility, gentleness, and patience, “being diligent to preserve the unity of the Spirit in the bond of peace” (Ephesians 4:1-3).
-This unity in purpose and gentleness would be impossible without the work of the Holy Spirit in us, which would be impossible without the peace we have with God thanks to the sacrifice of His Son.
+And we desperately need it—especially since God calls us to live with singleness of purpose with other believers, with humility, gentleness, and patience, “being diligent to preserve the unity of the Spirit in the bond of peace” (Ephesians 4:1–3).
+This unity in purpose and gentleness would be impossible without the work of the Holy Spirit in us and the peace we have with God thanks to the sacrifice of His Son.

 Ironically, the lightest definition of peace, that of the appearance of tranquility in a person, can be the most difficult to grasp and maintain.
 We do nothing to acquire or maintain our spiritual peace with God (Ephesians 2:8–9).
 And, while living in unity with other believers can be extremely difficult, living in peace in our own lives can very often feel impossible.

-Note that peace doesn’t mean easy.
+Note that peaceful doesn’t mean “easy.”
 Jesus never promised easy; He only promised help.
 In fact, He told us to expect tribulation (John 16:33) and trials (James 1:2).
-But He also said that if we called on Him, He would give us the “peace of God, which surpasses all comprehension” (Philippians 4:6-7).
+But He also said that, if we called on Him, He would give us the “peace of God, which surpasses all comprehension” (Philippians 4:6–7).
 No matter what hardships we are faced with, we can ask for a peace that comes from the powerful love of God that is not dependent on our own strength or the situation around us.